 Children under 11 years of age will not normally be tested, however.

 You must take your child to an approved clinic and complete a health questionnaire.

-If the results show that your child does not have TB, you will be issued with a TB certificate which must be included with the visa application.
+If the results show that your child does not have TB, you will be issued a TB certificate which must be included with the visa application.

-“and what about pregnant women?”
+“What about pregnant women?”

 Pregnant women can choose: